One hundred and twenty five steps. Yes, we counted.

 The Apparitions of Our Lady of Caysasay

 In 1611, a native girl by the name of Catalina Talayn was by the spring at a hillside not far from where the image of the Lady was originally found to gather firewood and fetch water when she saw the image of the Lady brilliantly reflected in the springwater.
-Some say that the water of te She told her companion about her vision, who fled the scene with her.
+She told her companion about her vision, who fled the scene with her.
 Local stories narrate that the two women saw the Lady with two candles on her side on a Sampaga tree branch, surrounded by kasay-kasay birds (casay-casay, kingfisher).
 It was just the beginning of the series of sightings of a brilliant light near the spring.

 The people of Taal quickly regarded the apparition to be of the Lady of Caysasay.
 The water coming from the spring was believed to have miraculous properties especially after Juana Tangui, a native who had lived all her life with a terrible eye disease, was healed in front of many eyewitnesses.
 In a cave at the site, they found an image of the Virgin Mary — the exact same image that Juan Maningcad fished out of the river, the exact image that magically disappeared and reappeared for several evenings and mornings and then disappeared and never returned again several years earlier.